 Present some more regressions (again, in easy-to-read tables).
 Show your main conclusion then do some robustness checks (i.e. what if the sample were limited to only males or females or only those of certain ages or whatever is relevant).
 Go back to the homework assignments from class and do just those sorts of regressions; for example if you have age plus its square and cube, do the results (the coefficients on the variables of interest) change when you put in 5-year age dummies?
+Show ability to do multiple-variable hypothesis tests.
+Show off some fancier methodologies.

-Explain Results
+Conclusion (Explain Results)